By Christopher Murphy, CIMA®, Dominic Rizzo, CFA, Jennifer O'Hara Martin

 Shifts in the passive ETF landscape bring more opportunity for active investors

-The Global Industry Classification Standard (GICS) underwent several changes in 2018, including renaming the telecommunications services sector to communication services.
+The Global Industry Classification Standard (GICS) underwent several changes in 2018, including renaming the telecommunication services sector to communication services.
 This shift reclassified companies such as Meta and Alphabet from the information technology (IT) sector into this new category.
 This had several implications:

 • Confusion among investors who want to allocate to “technology stocks.”

 • Concentration issues in the IT sector, as nearly half of the index is now dominated by just three companies: Apple, Microsoft, and NVIDIA.
-Pure IT exchange-traded funds (ETFs)—such as the Technology Select Sector SPDR® Fund, the Vanguard Information Technology Index Fund, and the iShares Global Tech ETF, must now face this incredible concentration problem.
-(Figure 1)
+Pure IT exchange-traded funds (ETFs), such as the Technology Select Sector SPDR® Fund, the Vanguard Information Technology Index Fund, and the iShares Global Tech ETF, must now face this incredible concentration problem (Figure 1).

 • Active and thematic ETFs do not follow traditional GICS sector classifications.

-• While most technology-oriented ETF assets are still in the IT sector, new categories such as thematic disruptive tech and thematic multi-sector capture a broader technology landscape and include many active ETFs.
-(Figure 2)
+• While most technology-oriented ETF assets are still in the IT sector, new categories such as thematic disruptive tech and thematic multi-sector capture a broader technology landscape and include many active ETFs (Figure 2).

 • These newer ETF categories give investors greater flexibility to choose investments that better suit their views on “technology” stocks.